Which Doctor to Consult for Hair Loss

 Frequently Asked Questions

-Should I see a dermatologist first for hair loss?
+What type of doctor should I see for hair loss?

-When should I consult a hair transplant specialist?
+Which doctor should I consult for hair loss?